aaryanrlondhe/Python-GUI-Projects/Calculator/readme.md

  # Calculator using Python GUI
  Hello,

  This project is on a calculator using Python graphics.
-This can be used as a simple daily use calculator.
+ 📌Features:-

+1. Additon

+2. Subraction

+3. Multiplication

+4. Division

+5. Decimal Points

+6. Delete

 I hope you like it.

  Thank you !!